-A dam over Jaldhaka river was built at a place called Bindu for electricity production.
+A dam over the Jaldhaka river was built at a place called Bindu for electricity production.
 Although the dam has become sick over the years, the dam site has now become a tourist attraction.

-The Jaldhaka valley area can be reached on road.
-If you travel West to East through the arterial Dooars road of NH 31, you will reach Khunia crossing situated between Chalsa and Nagrakata.
+The Jaldhaka valley area can be reached by road.
+If you travel West to East through the arterial Dooars road of NH 31, you will reach the Khunia crossing situated between Chalsa and Nagrakata.
 From the Khunia crossing, the road running North takes you to the Jaldhaka area about 20 km ahead.

 Gorumara forests, the major hub of tourist activity in Dooars, is roughly 30 to 50 km from the valley.
 This makes it ideal for tourists visiting Gorumara to spend a day visiting these hilly destinations.

 Jaldhaka can be reached from Siliguri, (90Kms) and Kalimpong (135Kms).
 Apart from the natural surroundings, the hydroelectric power project situated 5 Km from the Bazaar is the centre of attraction here.
 The nearest rail station is Malbazar with a stoppage of a few long-distance trains.
 The nearest airport, as for any other destination of Dooars, is Bagdogra about 100 km away.